 P.S.
 If you try this recipe, please leave a star rating and/or a review in the comment section below.
 I so appreciate your feedback!
 AND find more inspiration on Pinterest, Facebook or Instagram.
 Signup for my email list, too!

-- 1 tablespoon thyme leaves finely chopped
+- 1 tablespoon fresh thyme leaves finely chopped

 - 1 tablespoon orange zest (1 medium orange)